akkartik/mu/mu.md

   copy-byte-to *var1/reg1, var2/reg2  # var1 must have type (addr byte)
 ```

-Floating point instructions can be copied as well, but only to floating-point
+Floating point variables can be copied as well, but only to or from
-registers `xmm_`.
+floating-point registers `xmm_`.

 ```
   var/xreg <- copy var2/xreg2